davebollinger/TVShader_TouchSupport/README.md

 TVShader is available in the Corona Marketplace:  https://marketplace.coronalabs.com/graphics/tvshader

-(You need a copy of TVShader to use this the demo as written.
+(You need a copy of TVShader to use the demo as written.
 The touch support module itself doesn't require TVShader, but is perhaps of little use if you're not trying to solve a paricular problem __caused__ by using TVShader or something similar for full-screen effects.)